 I had lunch with a colleague who is finishing his MBA in May.
 We talked about what he planned to do going forward.
 The conversation then turned to doctors and the way they see themselves and their options.
 In medicine we’re used to having the way paved for us.
+We’re lockstep physicians.
 We do what’s been done before.
+We practice lockstep medicine.

 When you’re training to be a doctor you’re always looking to the next thing.
 When you’re a student, your endpoint is getting into medical school.
 In medical school you see residency as the goal.
 During residency you count the days to completion or look to do a fellowship.
 In academic medicine you march to accumulate scholarly accomplishments and publications in peer-reviewed journals.
 It’s all about following the path.
 You desperately keep in step with the doctor in front of you.
 Flowchart-like endpoints drive our existence.
-We live and die by checklists and administrative throughput.
+We live and die by checklists, administrative throughput, and process.

 And our most visible mentors are those who have walked the same path.